- $5,000,000Wrongful Death Truck CrashVictory

-If you have a herniated disc in your low back, and after surgery and an evaluation by the insurance company your disability is rated at 5% of the body, it will be their argument that they only owe you 20 weeks of pay.
+If you have a herniated disc in your low back, have surgery and then have an evaluation by the insurance company where your disability is rated at 5% of the body, it will be their argument that they only owe you 20 weeks of pay.
 At Cantor & Burger we believe that this is insufficient compensation for your permanent partial or permanent total disability.
 At Cantor & Burger, we will send you to our own expert for an independent medical exam.
 Our doctors frequently find disabilities of 40% or 50% or even permanent and total disability.
 This is usually in stark contrast to the employer’s or insurance company’s hired and biased physicians.

-In the above scenario where our rating is 40 versus their rating of 0, if the case then resolves for 25% of the body as a whole you would be awarded 100 weeks of disability.
+In the above scenario where our rating is 40 versus their rating of 5, if the case then resolves for 25% of the body as a whole you would be awarded 100 weeks of disability.
 The actual dollar amount is dependent upon the amount that you earn per week.
 At Cantor & Burger, we will assist you in making sure that the employer uses the proper rate and pays the proper amount of disability for your claim or we will go forward and have a trial in your matter before an Administrative Law Judge who will hear the case and determine the proper amount that you are owed.

 If you injure your neck, back, low back or spine at work, we can help.
 After securing the necessary medical care you need and your lost wages, we will maximize your financial recovery for your back injury claim.
-We encourage you to call us immediately if you have a low back injury at 314- 542-9999 so that we can begin protecting your rights as early in the case as possible.
+We encourage you to call us immediately if you have a low back injury at (314) 542-9999 so that we can begin protecting your rights as early in the case as possible.

 The brain is arguably the most important part of the body as it controls our thoughts and actions.
 The Missouri workers’ compensation system is not set up to fairly treat head injuries or brain injuries.
 According to the “meat chart,” if you suffer a head injury in Missouri any injury to your brain is only worth a portion of 400 weeks of disability payment.
 At Cantor & Burger we believe that head and brain injuries deserve adequate compensation.
 We routinely hire experts including psychiatrists and neurophysiologists to determine the effect of close head injuries on injured workers.
 Frequently, people with close head injuries have psychiatric issues including depression and headaches.
 These disabilities should be treated separately from any other physical injury suffered as a result of the head injury.
 It is important to contact an experienced workers’ compensation lawyer immediately if you suffer a head injury.
-Contact Cantor & Burger at 314-542-9999, so that we can begin to maximize your recovery in your personal injury case.
+Contact Cantor & Burger at (314) 542-9999, so that we can begin to maximize your recovery in your personal injury case.

 At Cantor & Burger, we successfully handled a case of permanent total disability for a person that fell from a ladder and struck their head.
 Following the fall, that person had significant memory loss, headaches and a personality change.
-We were able to argue that as a result of the head injury and memory problems the person was permanently and totally disabled and could never work again.
+We were able to argue that as a result of the head injury and memory problems, the person was permanently and totally disabled and could never work again.
 Eventually the employer settled and paid a large lump sum which allowed the claimant to also receive social security disability.
-If you have the misfortune of sustaining a head injury at work please call us at 314-542-9999 so we can get you all the medical attention, lost wages, and lump sum payment you deserve for permanent partial disability or permanent total disability.
+If you have the misfortune of sustaining a head injury at work please call us at (314) 542-9999 so we can get you all the medical attention, lost wages, and lump sum payment you deserve for permanent partial disability or permanent total disability.

 Psychiatric injuries are difficult claims to make in Missouri workers’ compensation.
 However, Cantor & Burger routinely handles psychiatric claims as components of other very serious injuries such as back fusions, amputations, and injuries which can lead to depression in addition to the physical injury.

 Cantor & Burger will also represent you in a psychiatric claim if the psychiatric stress of your event is so overwhelming that any person under the same or similar circumstance is likely to have had a psychiatric result.
-For instance, we have successfully handled rape cases, armed robbery cases and cases where injured workers were brutally attack and beaten.
+For instance, we have successfully handled rape cases, armed robbery cases and cases where injured workers were brutally attacked and beaten.

 The above cases are the exception to the rule.
 Generally, the psychiatric claims that we handle come from very serious back injuries or neck surgeries that cause our Claimant’s to have depression.
-If you think that you have a psychiatric injury that meets the above criteria for a Missouri Workers Compensation claim, please call so that we may discuss the possibility of representing you.
+If you think that you have a psychiatric injury that meets the above criteria for a Missouri workers compensation claim, please call so that we may discuss the possibility of representing you.

 The sooner that you hire an attorney, the better off you will be pursing your psychiatric disability claim.
-Please call us at 314-542-9999 so we can get you all the medical attention, lost wages, and lump sum payment you deserve for permanent partial disability or permanent total disability.
+Please call us at (314) 542-9999 so we can get you all the medical attention, lost wages, and lump sum payment you deserve for permanent partial disability or permanent total disability.